Hue Imperial City: Information of Vietnam Royal Palace in Hue

 - The To Mieu Temple: The To Mieu, often called The Mieu, is located in the southwest corner of Hue Imperial Citadel and is the place to worship the Nguyen kings.
 This is where the court comes to sacrifice the deceased kings, women in the court (including the queen) are not allowed to attend these ceremonies.

-- Thai To Mieu Temple: Thai To Mieu is also known as Thai Mieu is a temple to worship Nguyen Lords, from Nguyen Hoang to Nguyen Phuc Thuan.
-The temple was built in Gia Long 3 (1804) in the southeast corner of the Imperial Citadel, symmetrical to The To Mieu in the southwest.
+- Thai To Mieu Temple: Thai To Mieu is also known as Thai Mieu is a temple to worship 9 Lords of the Nguyen Family, from Nguyen Hoang to Nguyen Phuc Thuan.
+The temple was built in by Gia Long in 1804 in the southeast corner of the Imperial City, symmetrical to The To Mieu in the southwest.

 Names of the 9 Urns are: Cao Dinh, Nhan Dinh, Chuong Dinh, Anh Dinh, Nghi Dinh, Thuan Dinh, Tuyen Dinh, Du Dinh, and Huyen Dinh.

-- Phung Tien Palace: Phung Tien Palace is a temple located near Chuong Duc estuary, in front of Dien Tho Palace, the western gate of Hue Imperial City built by King Gia Long and Minh Mang to worship Nguyen kings.
-Unlike The Mieu, this palace also worships the Nguyen kings and queens, but women in the court are allowed to come here to sacrifice.
-In addition, it is a place to store many treasures of many Nguyen kings.
-In February 1947, all electricity was burned, leaving only Tam Quan gate and the city walls still relatively intact.
+- Phung Tien Palace: Phung Tien Palace, located near Chuong Duc estuary, in front of Dien Tho Palace, the western gate of Hue Imperial City built by King Gia Long and Minh Mang to worship Nguyen kings.
+Unlike The Mieu, this palace also worships the Nguyen kings and queens, but women in the court are allowed to come here to pay a respect.
+In addition, it is a place to store many treasures of the Nguyen Kings.
+In February 1947, all electricity was burned, leaving only Tam Quan Gate and the city walls still relatively intact.

 Find your trip